 “We are so honoured and proud to receive these important recognitions.
 I think creativity is needed more than ever.
 It helps us to grow under unexpected circumstances and come up with new solutions.
 Creativity will bring education closer to the reality of today and the unknown possibilities of tomorrow,” says Pihla Meskanen, CEO of Arkki International.
 “Creativity is a natural way of living a human life, and by small creative decisions and interventions we can make a much bigger impact!”

 HundrED’s annual Global Collection highlights 100 of the most impactful innovations in K12 education from around the world.
 The goal is to inspire a movement by helping pedagogically sound, ambitious innovations spread and adapt to multiple contexts around the globe.
 The collection was revealed on the 4 November at the virtual HundrED Innovation Summit 2020, which brought together the most inspiring and impactful education innovations from around the world.

 “Creativity, like other key skills, can be learned, but it needs practice.
-For this, we are fully committed to providing the means and mediums so that children can learn the most essential skills needed in life,” says Arkki.
+For this, we are fully committed to providing the means and mediums so that children can learn the most essential skills needed in life,” says Meskanen.